LorenzoCausa/ass3_causa/README.md

 both variants increase the probability of finishing the investigation on the first lap (which decreases the time needed to find the solution).

+##### Note
+If the basic `FSM.py` does not find the solution on the first lap it will take a super very long time to complete, in these cases it is advisable to restart the simulation or retry with one of the variants.

 ## Modifications on provided packages
 Few changes have been made to the packages provided to facilitate interfacing